Few things are as relaxing and fun as an RV road trip. Open roads, campfires, time in nature…

-In the event that you ever break down or have a flat it is very important to have a roadside safety kit with you at all times.
-These kits will have flares and lights to help drivers see you at night when on the side of the road.
+In the event that you ever break down or have a flat, it is very important to have a roadside safety kit with you at all times.
+These kits should include lights to help drivers see you at night when on the side of the road.

 10. First Aid Kit